Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Review of the affects framework

 which we alternatively denote as

 if there exist values $x$ of $X$ and $z$ of $Z$ such that

 If $Z \neq \emptyset$, we have a \emph{higher-order (HO) affects relation}.
-More specifically, it is also called a \emph{$\abs{Z}^{th}$-order affects relation}. \end{definition} We understand affects relations as the \emph{formalization of signalling} to be used in the remainder of this work.
-We will contrast this definition with notions from previous literature in \cref{sec:uncorrelated-signalling}, exploring possibilities for signalling beyond correlations.
+More specifically, it is also called a \emph{$\abs{Z}^\text{th}$-order affects relation}. \end{definition} We understand affects relations as the \emph{formalization of signalling} to be used in the remainder of this work.
+We will contrast this definition with notions from previous literature in \cref{sec:uncorrelated-signalling}, exploring possibilities for signalling beyond correlations, while stating a variety of examples for affects relations over the course of \cref{sec:affects-new}.

 Note that for $X:=S$, $Y:=C$ and $Z=\emptyset$, this definition recovers the intuition for signalling explained for the particular example of smoking and cancer.

 Even more generally, one can consider conditional affects relations $X \affects Y \given \doo(Z), W$, which are conditioned on a set of RVs $W$ that are not intervened upon.
 A definition of these will be provided in \cref{sec:conditional}.
 However, in \cite{VVC} it is shown that each such conditional affects relation implies an unconditional affects relation $X \affects YW$ (see also \cref{thm:decondition}), and we will therefore disregard conditional affects relations and only work with unconditional relations for the bulk of this work.